ehharding/Angular-Laws/.github/README.md

 ## Getting Your Changes Integrated Into The Project
 For now, all contributors are simply pushing their changes to the [main](https://github.com/ehharding/Pocket-Fic/tree/main) GitHub branch.
-Of course, in the future, this could conceivably be more of a pull-commits-into-main sort of situation.
+Of course, in the future, this could conceivably be more of a pull-commits-into-main situation.

 To be allowed to push to the `main` branch, you must first have the "Direct Access" permission in the Pocket Fic repository.
 After this is given, you will then need to configure your local Git client to use a GPG key to communicate securely with the GitHub server.
 The first step in this process (after being given access) is to generate a